jboss-fuse/quickstarts/fabric/sap-idoclist-server-fabric/README.md

 This quick start handles lists of `FLCUSTOMER_CREATEFROMDATA01` type IDoc documents from SAP to create Customer records in the Flight Data Application.
 The route of this quick start simply mocks the processing of these documents.
 The `sap-idoclist-server` endpoint at the beginning of the route consumes a list of IDoc documents from SAP and then converts them to a string message body and logs them to the console.

-**NOTE:** This component does not guarantee in and of itself the order of a series of document lists sent through its endpoints in a transaction.
-It is incumbent upon the sending SAP system to serialize the document lists it sends to this component; the component simply delivers the document lists in the order it receives them.
-To achieve **Queued RFC** (qRFC) delivery guarantees, the sending SAP system should use an output queue when sending it's document lists.
+**NOTE:** This component does not guarantee that a series of IDoc lists sent through its endpoints are handled and processed in the receiving Camel route in the same order that they were sent.
+The delivery and processing order of these lists may differ on the receiving Camel route due to communication errors and resends of a document list.
+This component only guarantees that each idoc list is processed **AT-MOST-ONCE**.
+To guarantee the delivery **and** processing order of a series of IDoc lists from SAP it is incumbent upon the sending SAP system to serialize its document lists to an **outbound queue** when sending them to this component to achieve **IN-ORDER** delivery and processing guarantees.

 In studying this quick start you will learn: